maierman/binbuffer/README.md

 # binbuffer
 Sample code for loading binary data to numpy / pandas.
+This is a tutorial for how to build your own fast loader for arbitrary binary data.

 The notebook [SimpleBuffer](SimpleBuffer.ipynb) shows how to use cython and the python buffer protocol to efficiently load binary data to numpy / pandas.